-Ice fishing is a great opportunity to get out of the house (or cabin) this winter, build self-reliance skills and spend some time on the ice by yourself, or with family and friends.
+Ice fishing is a great opportunity to get out of the house (or cabin) this winter, build self-reliance skills, and spend some time on the ice with family and friends.
 Wondering what you need to go ice fishing, and how to start?

-If you’ve never ice fished before, these tips will tell you everything you need to know and do to get started as soon as your ice is ready.
+If you’ve never ice fished before, these tips will tell you everything you need to know to have a successful outing once your lake freezes up.

 Be Prepared – Use the Right Equipment